MASLD and MASH* Symptoms

 • If someone with NAFLD/NASH develops cirrhosis they are also at some risk of developing a common type of liver cancer called hepatocellular carcinoma.

-*Fatty liver disease is newly renamed steatotic liver disease.
+*Steatotic liver disease is the new name for fatty liver disease.

 cross linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram